CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 The survival curve is a great way to summarize and visualize the lifetime data, however it is not the only way.
-If we are curious about the hazard function :math:`\lambda(t)` of a population, we unfortunately cannot transform the Kaplan Meier estimate -- statistics doesn't work quite that well.
+If we are curious about the hazard function :math:`\h(t)` of a population, we unfortunately cannot transform the Kaplan Meier estimate -- statistics doesn't work quite that well.
 Fortunately, there is a proper estimator of the *cumulative* hazard function: